BWurth/bwurth.github.io/_posts/2024-03-01-insight-jbvi-paper.md

 Our research reveals that developing effective entrepreneurial ecosystems requires more than words - it requires ways of seeing and making sense together that transcend verbal communication.
 Visual imagery, when thoughtfully integrated into ecosystem conversations, can:

-- Surface and legitimize diverse perspectives
+- surface and legitimize diverse perspectives,
-- Create powerful, persistent metaphors for complex concepts
+- create powerful, persistent metaphors for complex concepts,
-- Facilitate alignment on shared meanings
+- facilitate alignment on shared meanings, and
-- Enable exploration of "distant futures" and alternative possibilities
+- enable exploration of "distant futures" and alternative possibilities.

 As we continue to grapple with the complexity of entrepreneurial ecosystems, let's remember that sometimes the most powerful conversations happen not just through what we say, but through what we draw, imagine, and visualize together.
 In the end, building better ecosystems might just require us to become better at seeing - and helping others see - the bigger picture.